Honda Fit Insurance Rates

 If you want to start shopping for cheap Honda Fit insurance rates right away, enter your ZIP code in our free tool above.

-Estimated insurance rates for a Honda Fit are $906 a year with full coverage.
-Comprehensive insurance costs around $180 each year, collision costs $310, and liability coverage costs $306.
-A liability-only policy costs as little as $348 a year, with high-risk insurance costing $1,950 or more.
-Teens pay the most at $3,422 a year or more.
+The average auto insurance rates for a Honda Fit are $906 annually for full coverage.
+Comprehensive insurance costs an estimated $180, collision insurance costs $310, and liability is estimated at $306.
+Buying just liability costs approximately $348 a year, and insurance for high-risk drivers costs $1,950 or more.
+Teen drivers cost the most to insure at up to $3,422 a year.

 Average premium for full coverage: $906